High energy demand – high materiality

 - The cooling systems will not require any additional refrigerants in 2022 either

 - The fuel consumption of the vehicle fleet at EVVA headquarters has been reduced in recent years, partly due to the consolidation of journeys and the optimisation of routes, e.g. for field staff.
-EVVA Vienna has been purchasing electric vehicles since 2018 in order to gain experience.
+EVVA Vienna has been purchasing electric vehicles since 2018.
 At the beginning of 2024, 8 electric cars and 2 plug-in hybrids will be in operation, around 20% of the current fleet are e-vehicles.
 More will be added in the coming years.

 The consumption of our fossil-fuelled vehicles has nevertheless increased from 2021 to 2022.
 This was due to the coronavirus pandemic: in 2021, there were far fewer business trips to partners and customers than usual.